 Post Type (required): Select which post type within the structure this rule applies to.
 For example, if your structure has “Course”, “Module”, and “Lesson” levels, you might select “Lesson” to apply this rule to all lessons in the structure.

-Filter by parent type… (optional UI helper): This dropdown helps you narrow down the “Specific Parent Post” options.
+Filter by parent type… (optional): This dropdown helps you narrow down the “Specific Parent Post” options.
 For example, if you select “Module”, the next field will only show module posts.
 This field is saved for convenience but doesn’t affect which posts the rule applies to.

-Specific Parent Post (optional): Narrow down to posts of the selected type that have this specific post anywhere in their parent chain.
-For example, if you select Post Type “Lesson” and Specific Parent Post “Advanced Module”, the rule only applies to lessons that have “Advanced Module” as a parent (direct or indirect).
+Specific Parent Post (optional): Narrow down to posts that have a specific parent anywhere in their ancestry.
+For example, select “WordPress Mastery Course” to only apply this rule to lessons within that course.
 Leave empty to apply to all posts of the selected type within the structure.

-User Levels (optional): Check one or more user levels to limit which users this drip rule affects.
-The rule will only apply to users who have at least one of the selected levels.
-Leave all unchecked to apply to all users regardless of their level.
+User Levels (optional): Check one or more user levels.
+The rule will only apply to users who have any of the selected levels.
+Leave all unchecked to apply to all users.

 Important: Each rule must specify both a Structure and a Post Type.
 These are mandatory to ensure precise targeting of content.